zevv/memgraph/README.md

 Instead it relies on the power of your own visual cortex to get a proper "feel" about the application's behavior.

-Optionally, the displayed graph can be recorded to a `.mp4` video for sharing with your friends and family.
+As a bonus, the displayed graph can be recorded to a video for sharing with your friends and family.

 ```